 2. Shutting Off the Water Supply

 Locate your main water shut-off valve, usually found near the water meter or where the main water line enters your home.
-Turn the valve clockwise to stop the water flow and prevent further damage.
+Turn the valve clockwise to stop the water flow and prevent water leaks from causing further damage.

 Leave a tap at the lowest point of your home open to allow any remaining water in the pipes to drain out, minimising mess during repairs.